 The new Grantmaking with a Racial Justice Lens: A Practical Guide, written by PRE Senior Fellow Rinku Sen and Executive Director Lori Villarosa with contributions from Maggie Potapchuk, Lisa McGill, and Makani Themba, provides grantmakers with reflections, frameworks and tools built from the direct experience of activists and funders for advancing racial justice in any philanthropic setting.

-, the original guide produced in partnership between PRE and GrantCraft, a small number of foundations had made racial equity a major focus of their work, but it was still common to have funders thinking colorblindness or universal approaches was the ideal and then others were only focusing on diversity and inclusion.
+When PRE released Grantmaking with a Racial Equity Lens in 2006 in partnership with GrantCraft, only a small number of foundations had made racial equity a major focus of their work.
+It was still common to have funders thinking colorblindness or universal approaches was the ideal, and there were others who only focused on diversity and inclusion.

-The guide centers what racial justice activists want funders to know and includes experienced funders’ stories and how-to tips on advancing foundation practices to achieve racial justice.
-This includes responding to resistance; resourcing in ways that builds power, tackles anti-Black racism and white supremacy; correcting the course of some problematic trends; and more.
+The new guide centers what racial justice activists want funders to know and features experienced funders’ stories and how-to tips on advancing foundation practices to achieve racial justice such as: